-The man in this photo was of the latter type.
-He was spreading his wares on the ground and himself sitting in a small chair doing his business.
-If you look closely, you can see that the man was also selling bamboo shoots.
-Several of the bamboo shoots on the ground still had dirt on them and looked as if they had been harvested just a few minutes ago.
-Since it says "Bali" on the label, it seems to have been picked in Bali district, a little north of Taipei.
+The man in the photo was of the latter type.
+He was spreading out his goods on a cloth spread on the ground, and he himself was doing business sitting on a small chair.
+Upon closer inspection, he was also selling bamboo shoots.
+The piles of bamboo shoots still had soil on them, as if they had just been harvested.
+The place of origin was written as "Pali," so they seemed to have been picked in Pali, New Taipei City, north of Taipei.

-I guess people in Taiwan like to eat bamboo shoots just as much as people in Japan.
-I have a feeling that Chinese food and bamboo shoots are good for each other.
-However, as I was looking at the bamboo shoots, I felt something strange.
-In Japan, the season of a bamboo shoot is early spring, but it is in the middle of summer now.
-The season is totally different, yet there are fresh bamboo shoots in front of a store.
-The peak season of bamboo shoots in Taiwan seems to be July and August.
+Taiwanese people like bamboo shoots as much as Japanese people do.
+Chinese food and bamboo shoots go well together.
+But as I looked at the bamboo shoots, I felt something strange.
+In Japan, the season for bamboo shoots is early spring, but now is the height of summer.
+The season is completely different, yet fresh bamboo shoots are lined up at the storefront.
+It is no wonder.
+It seems that the peak season for bamboo shoots in Taiwan is July and August.

 No